TalhaKhan5/TalhaKhan5/README.md

 💻 Game Software Developer at FRAG — Summers of 2018  <br>

 - 💬 Ask me about Software Engineering, Unit testing with PyTest, Data Science, PySpark and, Deep and Machine Learning Pipelines
-- 🔭 I’m currently working on Fraud Detection in Fintech and also Python Automation and Web Scrapping
+- 🔭 I’m currently leading a team on Fraud Detection in Fintech and also Python Automation and Web Scrapping

 - 📫 How to reach me: https://www.linkedin.com/in/talhakhan96/